Tennessee vs Kentucky Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 25)

 Tennessee vs Kentucky Prop Picks (AI)

-Remi is pouring through tons of datapoints on each player.
-In fact, anytime the Volunteers and Wildcats play there’s always several intriguing angles to key in on.
-Not to mention games played at Kroger Field in Oct rarely follow normal, predictable betting trends.
+Remi is pouring through loads of datapoints on each line.
+In fact, anytime the Volunteers and Wildcats play there’s always several intriguing trends to key in on.
+Not to mention games played at Kroger Field in Oct seemingly never follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: J. Aguilar over 246.5 Passing Yards.